ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/AsyncAPI-Code-Generator.md

 > Write your AsyncAPI definitions from the `provider` perspective and then configure the code generator to generate either a `provider` or a `client`.

-NOTE: a `provider` can both produce (events) and consume (requests/commands) messages for the same API and vice-versa.
+As a quick note: a `provider` can both produce (events) and consume (requests/commands) messages for the same API and vice-versa.

 ### Spring Cloud Streams Producer: Using generated code to produce messages

 On the producer side generates:

 - Interface `ICustomerEventsProducer` to produce typed messages that uses your domain names: `onCustomerEvent`, `CustomerEventPayload` and `CustomerEventPayloadHeaders`.
-- Producer _@Component_ `CustomerEventsProducer` you can autowire in your services.
+- Producer `@Component` `CustomerEventsProducer` you can autowire in your services.

 **In order to produce messages all you need to do is @Autowire the generated producer as part of your code.**